-Besides the language and the SPEs, we also present the shape matching algorithm.
+Based on these behaviours we defined the Shape Propagation Equation Language (SPEL), which can be used to write a shape propagation equation (SPE) for each MATLAB built-in.
+We have also designed and implemented the shape matching algorithm.
 This algorithm takes as input: (1) the abstract value information of the input arguments to the call of the built-in, and (2) the SPE for the built-in; and produces, as output, the shape information of the output argument(s) of the built-in call.
 For example, for a built-in function call a = ones(m,n), the shape matching algorithm would take as input the abstract values of m and n and the SPE rule for ones, and would produce an estimate of the shape for a.
 For this case, the algorithm will use the constant value information in the abstract value information of m and n to return the shape of [m,n].

-In the remainder of this subsection, we introduce the general structures and the semantics of constructs in SPEL and at the same time we explain how the shape matching algorithm infers the output shape, starting with the top-level constructs of the SPEL.
+We now introduce the general structures and the semantics of constructs in SPEL and at the same time we explain how the shape matching algorithm infers the output shape, starting with the top-level constructs of the SPEL.

-CASELIST Since almost all the MATLAB built-in functions are overloaded and can take several combinations of input arguments, a SPE of a built-in function is represented as a caselist of at least one case, and the cases are separated by OROR (||) symbols.
+a) CASELIST: Since almost all the MATLAB built-in functions are overloaded and can take several combinations of input arguments, a SPE of a built-in function is represented as a caselist of at least one case, and the cases are separated by OROR (| |) symbols.